How to Sell a Product Without a Salesy Bone in Your Body

 The magic is that the better your ad, the more specific it is, the cheaper it costs you.

-- Second, the advertising platforms are interested in showing relevant high-quality ads, because it means more clicks, hence — money paid to them.
+- Second, the advertising platforms are interested in showing relevant, high-quality ads because it means more clicks, hence — more money paid to advertisers.

-- Advertise on Instagram, Facebook and Twitter.
+- Advertise on Instagram, Facebook, and Twitter.

 - Create a campaign with Google Adwords to show your product on the first page of SERP, even if you’re not there organically.

-- Enable a sponsored listing on eBay and Amazon.
+- Enable a sponsored listing on eBay.

-The product complexity also matters.
+Product complexity also matters.
 The more features it has, the more time it takes to study reviews, decide if these features are worth paying for a given buyer or not, compare the product with competitors.

 You must take into account the purchase duration factor when you plan: